Music: Neil Young

 I'm a lot like you were"

 "My my, hey heyNeil Percival Young (November 12, 1945-) is one of the most influential singer-songwriters of the 20th century.
-He has written and performed numerous hits throughout The Sixties and The Seventies and had a major comeback during The '90s.
+He has written and performed numerous hits throughout The Sixties and The '70s and had a major comeback during The '90s.
 He's best known for his solo work, but was also a member of Buffalo Springfield.
 He's also performed with Crosby, Stills, and Nash, albeit on an irregular basis.His style changes often, with his albums falling into blues, acoustic folk, rockabilly, jazz, and even electronic.
 He is sometimes called the Grandfather (or Godfather) of Grunge, as his music and harsh, noisy guitar playing had a strong influence on both the bands that would later popularize that genre (Nirvana, Pearl Jam) as well as Alternative Rock in general (Sonic Youth, Dinosaur Jr.).
 Young is also adept with many different instruments, though is best known for the piano, harmonica, and guitar.Though well-known in America and currently living in California, Young is a Canadian citizen and wishes to remain so.
-Ironically, he has been very vocal about American policies and politics, and is a well-known liberal activist.
+Despite this, he has been very vocal about American policies and politics, and is a well-known liberal activist.
 He is also an active philanthropist, having founded The Bridge School and the benefit concert, Farm Aid.
-He is also a sometime engineer-inventor, whose most recent projects are a prototype electric car and the PONO music system which plays extremely high-resolution digital sound.Not to be confused with Young Neil.
+He is also a sometime engineer-inventor, whose most recent projects are a prototype electric car and the PONO music system which plays extremely high-resolution digital sound.Rolling Stone recognizes him as the seventeenth greatest guitarist of all time on their list of 100 Greatest Guitarists of All Time.Not to be confused with Young Neil.

 Rock and roll is here to stay